 The Walgreens PGY1 Community-based Pharmacy resident will spend a major portion of his/her time providing direct care and education to patients in a traditional Walgreens setting as well as in a Specialty pharmacy.
 This will be both at the pharmacy and in affiliated practice sites.
 The resident will also be involved with the marketing of these services.
 Each resident will be expected to develop and implement additional clinical services as well as to expand existing services at their primary practice site.
-Residents will gain experience with additional patient populations through an Ambulatory Care rotation as well as working with underserved patients at the Campbell University Community Care Clinic.
+Residents will gain experience with additional patient populations through a longitudinal Ambulatory Care rotation with Coats Medical Clinic.

 About the Program